-This profile was prepared when Víctor Zambrano was elected to the Ashoka Fellowship in 1996.
+This description of Víctor Zambrano's work was prepared when Víctor Zambrano was elected to the Ashoka Fellowship in 1995.

 The New Idea